Lumi-supercomputer/lumi-userguide/docs/computing/systems/kuura.md

 # Kuura: GPU Early Access Platform

+!!! warning
+    This page is about a partition that is not yet available

 Kuura, the LUMI-G Early Access Platform, consists of 14 nodes with AMD MI100 GPUs to facilitate smooth take-up of the final system.
 The specification of these nodes is summarized in the table below.